klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/overview.md

 ---
-title: Klaytn Developer SDK
+title: 	🎪 Klaytn Developer SDK
 sidebar_label: Overview
 ---

 ## Overview <a id="overview"></a>
-The klaytn developer sdk is a set of tools provided by Klaytn to help the developers build decentralized applications (dApps) on the Klaytn platform.

-The klaytn developer sdk includes libraries, sample code, documentation and tools for debugging, testing.
-Developers can use the SDK to access the Klaytn platform's APIs, allowing them to build dApps that integrate with the platform's services and data.
+The Klaytn Developer SDK(KDS) is a monorepo for all the ecosystem tools in Klaytn.
+Its a collection of npm packages which wrap functionality of various tools into an easy to use SDK (per tool) to build on Klaytn.

+It includes some starter kits with default combinations of tools and configurations.
+It also has a Command Line Interface(CLI) that allow developers to manage services from thier local terminal.
+Developers can use the SDK by easily importing a npm package to access third party tools like Oracles, Bridges etc.

 The SDK provides a number of features and benefits, including:

-* Easy-to-use APIS: The SDK includes a range of APIs that are designed to be simple and intuitive for developers, making it quick and efficient.
+* **Faster development** KDS provides pre-built code and libraries that can speed up the development process.
+It allows developers to focus on business implementation rather reinventing the wheel
+* **Easier integration** KDS is designed to work with all EVM compatible chains, which makes integrating with Layer1's more effecient.
+This can help developers time and effort during integration.
+* **Consistency** KDS provide a standardized set of tools and interfaces, which can help ensure that applications are consistent and compatible with the platform or service being used.
-* Sample code: The SDK includes the ready-made snippets that developers can use or customize for their own dApps.
+* **Sample code** KDS includes the ready-made snippets that developers can use or customize for their own dApps.
 This can help to speed up the development process and reduce the learning curve for new developers.
-* Community support: Klaytn provides extensive support for the Klaytn developer SDK, including a range of resource, forums and online communities where developers can ask questions, share knowledge and collaborate with one another.
+* **Better documentation and Community support**: : KDS provides a elaborate documentation and support resources that can help developers run quickly, troubleshoot issues, and stay up to date with changes and updates to the platform or service.

 ## Use Cases <a id="usecases"></a>

-**Oracle Services:** Oracles take data from the outside world and put it into the blockchain for other smart contracts to consume.
-Leading Oracle services like `Chainlink`, `Witnet` for external communciations from the smart contract supports Klaytn.
-These can be used for Random Number Generation, External API (GET/POST) calls, Counter.
+The following are some of the use-cases of Klaytn Developer SDK (KDS) in Metaverse:

+* **Interoperability** If you are building a decentralized app (dapp) in Metaverse and you dont want to restrict the users only to Klaytn network.
+Then you can use Bridge-starter kit in the KDS to bridge assets to other networks.
+This provide more flexibilits to users and brings user retention.

+* **Increased functionality** Similarly, if you are developing a gaming app in Metaverse that requires real-world data, you can use the Oracle-starter-kit in the KDS to integrate off-chain data into your dapp.
+This provides increased functionality to your dapp.

+* **Access to diversity** If you are building a marketplace or a wallet in the Metaverse, the Dex-starter-kit in the Klaytn-developer-sdk can be used to exchange assets.
+This provides users with greater flexibility to access a diverse range of assets.
+This sdk can be integrated to communicate with existing decentralized exchanges.

+* **Unified** With the Klaytn-developer-sdk npm package, there is no need to download multiple packages or perform multiple configurations for different use-cases.
+All of these use-cases can be implemented in one place.
+## Packages <a id="Packages"></a>
+Klaytn is committed to make all the ecosytem tools available as part of this SDK.
+However, the modules listed below are currently available with the current [release](https://github.com/klaytn/klaytn-developer-sdk/releases)

-**Bridge Services:** .
+**Bridge Starter Kit:**
-A blockchain bridge serves as the ideal solution for interoperability among different types of blockchain networks.
-It opens up the scope for applications based on one blockchain network to use the resources of another blockchain network like Coin/Token, Data transfers.
-Bridge services like `Wormhole`, `Celer` etc are integrated with Klaytn blockchain.

-**Opensource Dex:**
-A decentralized exchange (or DEX) is a peer-to-peer marketplace where transactions occur directly between crypto traders.
-Klaytn has an opensource Dex infrastructure containing features like fungible token swapping, staking and liquidity provision, token-based governance, and token minting.
+Bridge services like [Wormhole](./bridge-starter-kit/wormhole.md) and [Celer](./bridge-starter-kit/celer.md) are integrated with Klaytn blockchain.
+KDS has options to integrate with both the protocols for asset transfers.

+**Dex Starter Kit:**
+Dex Starter Kit provides libraries to integrate with dex-contracts and implement features like swapping, staking, farming, minting and excuting multisig transactions.

+**Oracle Starter Kit:**
+[Oracle Starter Kit](./oracle-starter-kit.md) provides libraries for random number generation, external API (GET/POST) calls and price feed.
+It is not limited to one oracle provider, rather it provides the felxiblity to access Chainlink and Witnet Oracle services.

 :::info
 If you have any questions, please join our [Discord server](https://discord.io/KlaytnOfficial), or send us an email at developers@klaytn.foundation